What Is a Comparative Market Analysis (CMA)?

 To conduct a CMA, your agent much search for homes in your local area similar to yours that have sold recently.
 They must be as similar to your home as possible for a valid CMA.
 These homes are known as comparable sales or comps.

 Your agent will use the comps to determine fair market value based on a sales comparison approach.
 The overall idea is that you can figure out how much a specific home is worth by determining how much a similar and equally desirable home would cost to buy.

 When your agent prepares your CMA, the first step is to find three comps that have sold within the past three months.
 If none have sold within that time, it may be extended out to the past six months.

 - All 3 homes must be similar and located as near each other as possible

 - After the 3 comps are chosen, each one is examined thoroughly to pinpoint their differences from your home

 - After itemizing the differences and their costs, each comp’s sales price is adjusted to determine their individual costs if they were almost identical to your home if listed on the current market

 Even if you’ve already had an appraisal, you need a comparative market analysis to determine your home’s value in the current real estate market.
 An appraisal determines value based on pre-determined factors.
 But that value can fluctuate based on other local and national factors.

 A CMA helps sellers determine the most effective asking price possible based on what current buyers are willing to pay for similar homes in your area.
 It’s also a reliable tool to help you negotiate the asking price if you have multiple offers.

 Looking for a reliable Atlanta REALTOR® with access to market sales data to help you through the convoluted process of preparing a comparative market analysis?
-Get assistance from your local New Age Realtor, Kereen Henry by completing the form below for your free Atlanta home CMA.
+Get assistance from your local Atlanta Sports, Entertainment and Luxury Realtor, Kereen Henry, by submitting your property’s address below.